TheMejmun/Real-Time-Continuous-Levels-of-Detail/README.md

 This project requires a valid [Vulkan](https://www.vulkan.org/tools#download-these-essential-development-tools) installation and [vcpkg](https://vcpkg.io/) to be compilable.
 It has been tested working on Windows (x64) and MacOS (arm64).

-1. Install Vulkan and vcpkg
+1. Install Vulkan and vcpkg.
-2. Execute `vcpkg install` to download the dependencies
+2. Execute `vcpkg install` to download the dependencies.
-3. Run `./compileShaders.sh` or `compileShaders.bat` depending on your system to compile the shaders
+3. Run `./compileShaders.sh` or `compileShaders.bat` depending on your system to compile the shaders.
-4. Compile the program using CMake
+4. Compile the program using CMake.

 ### Warning